pavax/iec62056-lora/readme.md

 ## State
 - Project is still work in progress (feel free to contribute)
-- At the beginning I was experimenting arround with the Heltec lora esp32 microcontroller.
-That microcontroller is fully Arduino / platformio compatible and work fine as long as you don't wanna power it by a battery as it consumed a lot of energy even in deep-sleep.
-Thus I switched to the Heltec Cubecell AB02 series that is specialized for battery operated use-cases.
+- In the beginning I was experimenting around with the Heltec lora esp32 micro-controller.
+That micro-controller is fully Arduino / Platformio compatible and work fine as long as you don't wanna power it by a battery as it consumed a lot of energy even in deep-sleep.
+Thus I switched to the Heltec CubeCell AB02 series that is specialized for battery operated use-cases.
 - I ran a long dozen of times up and down the staircase (third floor) down to the basement for this project - if you want to avoid that, free to buy me a coffee

   [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/pavax)